 - Swim Duration: 15 hr 47 min 22 sec

 - Start: Offshore buoy in Fisherman Bay (37.702350 N, -123.001933 W)

 - Finish: Muir Beach near mouth of Redwood Creek (37.859258 N, -122.576069 W)

-Route plan changed mid-swim from original destination of Golden Gate Bridge.
+Route plan changed mid-swim from original destination of Golden Gate Bridge, due to unfavorable currents.

 - Pilot: Vito Bialla

 - Co-Pilot: Patrick Horn